jbogdani/af-introspection/README.md

 # AF 2006-2020.
-An incomplete Introspective view on the FLOS/CH community
+An incomplete introspective view on the FLOS/CH community

 Authors: Julian **Bogdani**, Federico **Sciacca**